Skip to main content

 Introduction

-This learning material will guide you through the process of connecting a C# application to a PostgreSQL database.
+This learning material will guide you through the process of connecting a C# application to a PostgreSQL database using the Npgsql package, the most popular .NET driver for PostgreSQL.

 caution

-In this material, we assume that you have a PostgreSQL database installed on your machine.
-If you don't, consider reading the PostgreSQL learning material.
+In this course, we assume that you have PostgreSQL already installed on your machine.
+If not, please refer to the PostgreSQL with Docker course.

 dotnet new console -n MyPostgresApp